 - Runners must complete the set course on foot by their own power and ability within the stipulated time;

-- A number of water station points will be set up along the routes, which are from a minimum span of 4.2km to a maximum span of 12.3km apart;
+- A number of water station points will be set up along the routes, which are from 6.8km to 11.7km apart;

-- Drinking cups will not be available at all water stations except at the 50km checkpoint; runners must have their own cup or other personal container suitable for the purpose;
+- Drinking cups will not be provided at any of the water station points; runners must have their own cup or other personal container suitable for the purpose;

-- Support crew or any personal assistance along the running route is NOT ALLOWED for all categories.
+- Personal assistance (support crew) along the running route is Not Allowed for 50km and 100km categories.
 Assistance is permitted at water station points, provided the areas reserved for runners are not encroached upon and that the road regulations are complied with;

 - Runners must understand the unique nature and requirements of competing in an ultra-long distance road running race.
 He/she will be running all day and night on the road.
 He/she must have undertaken the necessary training to compete in such a race.